Category: #alzheimers

 • Privacy: Additional clinical support, such as nurses and other healthcare professionals, may visit a caregiver’s home throughout the week.
 While this can be helpful, it can also take away their privacy.

 All of these factors can contribute to a caregiver feeling overwhelmed, self-critical, and drained.
-If they do not address these feelings, they may start experiencing serious symptoms of caregiver burnout.
+If they do not address these feelings, they may start experiencing serious signs of caregiver burnout.
+Caregiving is both emotional and physically exhausting.

 Caregiver burnout can manifest in several ways, and some people may notice they are experiencing some symptoms more strongly than others.